BCB Group Anti-Money Laundering Policy

 This policy is applicable to all BCB Group entities including:

 The trading and broking of cryptoassets is not currently a regulated activity for the purposes of the Financial Services and Markets Act 2000 unless they are classified as security tokens, in which case they will amount to a specified investment as set out in The Financial Services and Markets Act 2000 (Regulated Activities) Order 2001.
-However, BCB Payments Limited, a BCB Group company, is registered with the Financial Conduct Authority as a money remitter under the Payment Services Regulations 2017 with number 807377, while BCB Switzerland is regulated by the VQF, a SRO of FINMA, in Switzerland.
-BCB Payments Limited is registered with HM Revenue and Customs under the Money Laundering, Terrorist Financing and Transfer of Fund (Information on the Payer) Regulations 2017 (the “2017 Regulations”) and BCB Switzerland has obligations under the Federal Act on Combating Money Laundering and Terrorist Financing of 10 October 1997.
+However, BCB Payments Limited, a BCB Group company, is regulated by the Financial Conduct Authority as an Authorised Payment Institution under the Payment Services Regulations 2017 with number 807377, while BCB CH is an SRO member of VQF, an officially recognized self-regulatory organization (SRO) according to the Swiss Anti-Money-Laudering Act.
+BCB Payments Limited is registered with HM Revenue and Customs under the Money Laundering, Terrorist Financing and Transfer of Fund (Information on the Payer) Regulations 2017 (the “2017 Regulations”) and BCB CH has obligations under the Federal Act on Combating Money Laundering and Terrorist Financing of 10 October 1997.
 In addition, the activities of BCB Group which are currently unregulated will also fall within UK AML regulation upon the passing into UK law of the Fifth Anti-Money Laundering Directive (Directive (EU) 2018/843).

 As a result, BCB Group’s senior management have elected to implement systems and procedures that meet the requirements of both UK and Swiss AML legislation across its entire group.